johnbillion/args/readme.md

 * `\Args\wp_get_nav_menus`
 * `\Args\wp_die`

-### Argument Arguments

-Some individual arguments are themselves an array with a specific shape.
-Argument definitions are provided for the following, but they are only enforced via PHPStan, not at runtime.

-* `\Args\WP_Tax_Query_Clause` for a single clause within the `WP_Tax_Query` class constructor array
-  - Used by the `tax_query` argument of `WP_Query`

 ## Type Checking

 PHP 7.4 introduced typed class properties, and these are implemented in this library where possible.
 If you pass a value of the wrong type to an argument that is typed, you'll get a fatal error as long as you're using strict types: